emad-mohamadi/terminal-tetris/README.md

 ## Terminal Tetris
+~ by biotet team:
-~ by emad-mohamadi & danial-fazel
+    emad-mohamadi & danial-fazel

 Before running the game:
 - Enter your own directory path in `main.py` (and uncomment it)